floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-decomposition.typ

 - $c_i$ and $c_j$ are the communities to which vertices $i$ and $j$ belong
 - $delta (c_i, c_j)$ is 1 if $c_i$ and $c_j$ are in the same cluster, and 0 otherwise

-The Louvain method operates in two phases.
+The Louvain algorithm operates in two phases.
 In the first phase, the algorithm optimizes the modularity locally by moving each vertex into the community of their neighbour that yield the best modularity gain.
 This step is repeated for each vertex until a local maximum is reached.
 Then, the algorithm reduces each community to a single vertex, while preserving the network structure.